syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Editors.md

 ### Customizing ItemsSource of SfPicker

-By default, `ItemsSouce` for picker is auto-generated for enum type and collection type properties.
+By default, `ItemsSource` for picker is auto-generated for enum type and collection type properties.
 For other types, you can set `ItemsSource` by using [SourceProvider](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdataform/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.SfDataForm~SourceProvider.html).

 **Using SourceProvider**